-There is no better place to enjoy the British scenery than by the coast.
-With such a big year for events and happenings in the UK, there seems little reason to leave our fair shores.
-So we've decided to count down the Top 10 Coastal Towns in the UK.
+There’s no better place to enjoy the British scenery than by the coast.
+With such a big year for events in the UK, there seems little reason to leave our fair shores.
+So we've decided to countdown the top 10 coastal towns in the UK.

-The most westerly town in Cornwall may be a very long trek for people living further away than London, but it's worth every hour of the journey (and more).
-The milder climate makes it ideal for people wanting to maximise their time on the beach and develop something of a natural tan before going home.
-But it's also fast becoming known as one of the cultural hubs of the Cornish coast; you've got iron-age villages on the periphery of town, Georgian architecture and art galleries on the High Street, plus stunning beaches all around you.
+The most-westerly town in Cornwall may be a very long trek, but it's worth every hour of the journey.
+The mild climate makes it ideal for maximising beach time and developing a natural tan but it's also fast becoming one of the cultural hubs of the Cornish coast; you've got iron-age villages on the periphery of town, Georgian architecture and art galleries on the high street, and stunning beaches all around you.
 These elements work together in a way that bewitches visitors and makes them never want to leave.
 June is a particularly cheerful time to visit Penzance, as Galowan and Mazey Day Festivals go back to back starting in June.

 Another reason to head for the Cornwall coast is to experience Newquay, one of Britain's Top 10 Beaches.
 St Michael's Mount near Marazion in Penzance, Cornwall.

 Cromer is one of Norfolk's best assets.
-Its Blue Flag beach is one of the main draws for people wanting a holiday at the seaside, but there's plenty more to back this up.
-The town is elegantly stylised by Victorian architecture, giving it a surreal, time-warped feeling - especially to visitors from outside the UK.

-The Parish Church takes poll position of the town, dominating the skyline with a tower that extends 160 metres.
-If you've got the mustard to take all 172 steps to the top, a mind blowing view of the town awaits you.
-Like the church, the pier's Pavilion Theatre has been a Cromer institution for more than 100 years, and still puts on shows throughout the year.Blue Flag beach at Cromer in Norfolk.
+Its Blue Flag beach is one of the main draws for people wanting a holiday at the seaside, but there's plenty more to this beautiful town.
+Cromer is elegantly stylised by Victorian architecture, giving it a surreal, time-warped feeling - especially to visitors from outside the UK.
+The Parish Church takes pole position of the town, dominating the skyline with a tower that reaches 160 metres.
+If you've got it in you to take all 172 steps to the top, a mind-blowing view of the town awaits you.
+Like the church, the pier's Pavilion Theatre has been a Cromer institution for more than 100 years and still puts on shows throughout the year.Blue Flag beach at Cromer in Norfolk.

-Only a short walk away from the iconic sea-side village of Southwold, you'll find Walberswick, and it's a cute little neighbour.
-This tiny crabbing community boasts a number of excellent beaches and stunning countryside pubs to keep families busy when they're not taking walks along the harbour trail.
+Only a short walk away from the iconic seaside village of Southwold, you'll find Walberswick, and it's a cute little neighbour.
+This tiny crabbing community boasts a number of excellent beaches and stunning countryside pubs.
 The Suffolk countryside is an attraction on its own, as open expanses of rapeseed fields stretch out between the forests that overlook its beaches.
-Bring bicycles and tour the area in all directions, stopping at the old churches and ruins that will still be there in 200 years time.
+Bring your bicycles and tour the area in all directions, stopping at the old churches and ruins along the way.Walberswick

 Southend On Sea

 Home of the world's longest pleasure pier, Southend on Sea is a town built around family fun at the beach.
-The pier comes in at 1.33 miles long and even has a railway service - that goes to the head - for those not up to walking.
+The pier is 1.33 miles long and even has a railway service for those not up to walking.
 The nearby Sealife Adventure Centre is always a hit with kids; they'll have a ball trying to spot and name the tropical sharks, pufferfish, clown fish and other interesting specimens.
-From the seafront, you can take the newly restored Cliff Lift (a 100 year old structure that only costs 50p per person) to the High Street, where the features in town are equally impressive.
-There are several art galleries, museums, a planetarium and finally The Rendezvous Casino Centre for when the little ones have gone to bed.
+From the seafront, you can take the newly restored Cliff Lift (a 100-year-old structure that only costs 50p per person) to the high street, where the features in town are equally impressive.
+There are several art galleries, museums, a planetarium and the Rendezvous Casino Centre.Stonehaven

-Rock is a little town North East of Newquay, opposite the Camel Estuary, frequented by certain members of the Royal family and a number of celebs.
+Rock is a little town north east of Newquay, opposite the Camel Estuary, frequented by certain members of the Royal family and a number of celebs.
 The sheltered waters of the estuary are ideal for regulars to take their yachts, canoes or rowboats for a spin, or to simply drop a line and see if any fish are biting.
 There's also a large bird population, which people can spot from the deck of their homes tucked into the hillsides, preferably with binoculars in one hand and a glass of Pimms in the other.
-It's a terribly expensive coastal destination, but the scenery is magnificent and nearby Daymer Bay is perfect for family days on the beach; it's safe and warm.
-If you can afford a local holiday that costs as much as a trip across the world, you'll find that the juice is certainly worth the squeeze.
+It's a terribly expensive coastal destination, but the scenery is magnificent and Daymer Bay is safe and warm - perfect for family days on the beach.Rock, Newquay

 If you're going on a UK Coastal Town Break, then have you considered UK Travel Insurance to ensure you travel with total peace of mind?